 One of the biggest draws of SharePoint Online and Office 365 is the ability to access the files anytime, anywhere.
-An added benefit, that in my opinion is somewhat of a revolution in collaboration world, is the ability to open and edit documents in Word, Excel and PowerPoint right in the browser.
-That means that you can work with those file types without having to have desktop version of MS Office installed on the computer.
-In this blog post I would like to explain advantages and limitations of using Office Online in SharePoint and OneDrive.
+An added benefit, that in my opinion is somewhat of a revolution in the collaboration world, is the ability to open and edit documents in Word, Excel, and PowerPoint right in the browser.
+That means that you can work with those file types without having to have a desktop version of MS Office installed on the computer.
+In this blog post, I would like to explain the advantages and limitations of using Office Online in SharePoint and OneDrive.

 How to open and edit documents in the browser (using Office Online)

-- To open the document in the browser, just click on any Word, Excel or PowerPoint file – by default, the file will open using Office Online (in the browser).
-Screenshot below shows an example of a Word document, opened in the browser, though same exact behavior applies to Excel and PowerPoint as well.
+- To open the document in the browser, click on any Word, Excel, or PowerPoint file – by default, the file will open using Office Online (in the browser).
+The screenshot below shows an example of a Word document opened in the browser, though the same behavior applies to Excel and PowerPoint as well.

-- Word Online edting capabilities will now be exposed and you can make changes to Word Document, just like in the installed version of the software
+- Word Online editing capabilities will now be exposed, and you can make changes to Word Document, just like in the installed version of the software

 Advantages of opening and editing documents in the browser

 - It is FREE.
 Office Online is included in all Office 365 Business/Enterprise plans, and you don’t need to buy MS Office desktop license for it to work